Fawn Response

 What Is the Fawn Response?

 The Fawn trauma response is characterised by people-pleasing, conflict avoidance, and a chronic tendency to prioritise others' needs over your own.
-When triggered, your instinct is to appease — to become agreeable, helpful, and non-threatening so the source of danger has no reason to harm you.
+When triggered, your instinct is to appease β to become agreeable, helpful, and non-threatening so the source of danger has no reason to harm you.
+The fawn response is sometimes called the "please and appease" response, and it is one of the most misunderstood of all trauma patterns.

 Signs You Have a Fawn Response